-Today shots of a new type, long blooming flower, a red-yellowish variant of a Treasury flower - Gazania rigens in reflected ultraviolet photography and simulated bee vision.
-All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee vision.
+Today in late Summer 2020 some outdoor shots of that long blooming white Gazania flower, the Treasury flower - Gazania rigens shot in reflected ultraviolet photography, simulated bee and butterfly vision.
+All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee and butterfly vision.
 Lens was a UV-Nikkor 105mm quartz fluorite lens.
-Light source was sunlight.
+Light source was sunlight (shade).

 [click on image to see a larger one]

 Simulated bee vision:

 Quadriptych of human vision, UV, simulated butterfly and bee vision (left to right, top to bottom):

 This Gazania's outer petals strongly reflect UV around 370nm, whereas the inner petal parts are quite darker, hence forming UV nectar guides for UV seeing insects.
 There are also some highly UV reflecting marks inside around a dark UV center, all invisible to us humans, but clearly visible to bees and butterflies, and all this gets nicely visible here, also in simulated bee and butterfly vision.

 I have written about this Gazania previously HERE

 Stay tuned, more will follow on that fascinating subject...

 More info on this very interesting field may be found on my site http://www.pbase.com/kds315/uv_photos